sturob/tmux-teleport/README.md

 There are two ways to create a new window:

-1. at any time, hit ctrl-] to create a new window named after your search query
+1. Hit CTRL-n to create a new window named using your search query

-2. hit return immediately after launch
+2. Hit RETURN immediately after launch

 When using the latter, tmux will inject 'tmux rename-window ;' into the new window.
 This is not a bug.
 It's intended to make it as easy as possible to rename the new window (delete the ; and enter a name), but gets out of the way if you want to enter a blind command.